drscotthawley/iclr-blogpost-2026/_posts/2026-04-27-flow-where-you-want.md

 Another example would be a picture of a face where you've blocked out the nose and you want the model to fill in a nose.
 Some of the "filling in" is obtained nearly "for free" because the model has only been exposed to data that satisfies the manifold or probability distribution of the training data -- e.g. If it was trained on faces, then it only ever saw faces with noses and hence can only generate faces with noses -- but the real trick is to do it "well" and have it be "good" in the end. ;-)

 There's a wealth of information on guidance as it was originally applied to diffusion models.
-We recommend Sander Dieleman's blog post, ["Guidance: a cheat code for diffusion models"](https://sander.ai/2022/05/26/guidance.html), for an extremly informative survey.
+We recommend Sander Dieleman's blog post, ["Guidance: a cheat code for diffusion models"](https://sander.ai/2022/05/26/guidance.html), for an extremely informative survey.
 Yet because of the stochastic/random nature of the diffusion path, there are several "complicating" aspects of diffusion guidance that we're going to gloss over in this tutorial because in the case of deterministic, smooth flow-model trajectories, things become a lot more intuitive.

-We'll follow a method outlined in the paper ["Training-free Linear Image Inverses via Flows"](https://arxiv.org/abs/2310.04432) by Pokle et al, a methoda that applies to general linear inverse problems of which inpainting is a particular case, and we'll simplify their method to adapt it for *just inpainting.*
+We'll follow a method outlined in the paper ["Training-free Linear Image Inverses via Flows"](https://arxiv.org/abs/2310.04432) by Pokle et al, a method that applies to general linear inverse problems of which inpainting is a particular case, and we'll simplify their method to adapt it for *just inpainting.*

-The method involves generating an *entire* new image $$x_1$$ that everywhere *outside the mask matches up* with the pixels in user-supplied (masked) image $$y4$$.
+The method involves generating an *entire* new image $$x_1$$ that everywhere *outside the mask matches up* with the pixels in user-supplied (masked) image $$y$$.
 So the constraint will be, given a 2D mask $$M$$ (where $$M$$=1 means there's an original pixel there, and $$M$$=0 is the masked-out region), to require that our estimate image $$\widehat{x_1}$$ (i.e. the decoded image version of the estimated latets $$\widehat{z_1}$$   ) satisfies  $$M*\widehat{x_1} = M* y$$ <d-footnote>where "$*$" denotes the elementwise or Hadamard product</d-footnote>, or in a "residual form", we'll just compute the Mean Squared Error (MSE) of $$M*(\widehat{x_1}-y)$$:

 $$ {\rm Constraint:} = M^2 * (\widehat{x_1}-y)^2 $$